megabytesme/Universal-Pumpkin/README.md

 **Universal Pumpkin** is a native, high-performance Minecraft server client for the Universal Windows Platform (UWP).
 It wraps the lightning-fast **Pumpkin** server engine (Rust) into a portable application that runs on everything supported by the Universal Windows Platform (UWP).

 **Disclaimer:** This is an unofficial, third-party server implementation.
 This project is not affiliated with, endorsed, or sponsored by Mojang Studios, Microsoft, or the official Pumpkin project.
 "Minecraft" is a trademark of Mojang Synergies AB.
-This software provides a clean-room implementation of the Minecraft protocol.

 ## Features